bindiya-amin/kanban-board/README.md

 ## Usage

-- Create tasks by clicking the "+" button in the corresponding column.
+- Create tasks by clicking the "+ Add Task" button in the corresponding column.
+- Add description of the tasks.
 - Edit tasks by clicking on the task name.
 - Move tasks between columns by dragging and dropping.